-- Large parallel file systems can be your friend and your enemy - Your friend if you have a good HPC-friendly code and know how to use it... - But your enemy in many cases - Basically, some file system parameters don't scale well with the size of the machine so we need to use the file system properly - Further discussed in the advanced part of the course also - Object storage is a very different type of storage - Useful for organising data transfers - Useful for some programs that can access data directly on object storage - Can in principle be used as a backup of your data on Lustre
+- Large parallel file systems can be your friend and your enemy - Your friend if you have a good HPC-friendly code and know how to use it... - But your enemy in many cases. - Basically, some file system parameters don't scale well with the size of the machine so we need to use the file system properly - Object storage is a very different type of storage - Useful for organising data transfers - Useful for some programs that can access data directly on object storage - Can in principle be used as a backup of your data on Lustre